Sherryjsph3/when-in-barcelona-frontend/README.md

 ## `User Stories`
 * As a user, I would like some sense of security and to be able to login and have my activity saved in one place
-* As a user, I want to be able to get to a quick view of Barcelona's top ten attractions
+* As a user, I want to be able to get to a quick glance of Barcelona's top landmarks
 * As a user, I want to be able to add, update and/or delete new and existing attractions

 ## `Screenshots`